France struggles to fight radical Islam in its jails

 Nearly two decades ago Mokhtari resisted such pressure.
 Today, aged 35, he works with youth to keep them out of prison and has co-written a book, "Redemption", about his experiences.

-Prison workers say the vast majority of Muslim inmates are not radicalised.
-Yet leaked U.S. diplomatic cables from 2005 cite a warning by French officials that the prisons and poor suburban neighbourhoods were top recruitment areas for radical Islamists, and refer to a report by French intelligence services describing radicalised prisoners as "time bombs".
+Prison workers say the vast majority of Muslim inmates are not radicalized.
+Yet leaked U.S. diplomatic cables from 2005 cite a warning by French officials that the prisons and poor suburban neighborhoods were top recruitment areas for radical Islamists, and refer to a report by French intelligence services describing radicalized prisoners as "time bombs".

 Chaotic jails bear the brunt of overcrowding due to constant arrivals of uncharged suspects, and in cells or the yard, petty hoodlums quickly cross paths with serious criminals.